 Artist Alley Applications

-Artist Alley applications will close 9/30.
+Artist Alley applications are CLOSED.

 Our artist alley will require a convention badge for both selling and buying.
 Badges are sold separate from tables.

 Contact: Questions regarding Artist Alley should be directed to firstname.lastname@example.org.

 To make sure you are in the lottery, you must first enter your business information.
 If you refresh the vendor page after this, you should see this screen:

 Make sure to create an application for all the days you’re interested in, and select a table type.
 You may also apply for the Dealers Den.

 Artists may apply for a half-table or full table for each of the three days of the convention.
 Tables are approximately 8’x30″ with 30″ behind.